antonetteortiz/plantedbyannie/README.md

 ## General Info ℹ
-Web application featuring plants and their care
+Web application featuring plants, how to care for them and suggestions on where to buy.

 Visit live site here : [Planted By Annie](https://plantedbyannie.vercel.app/)